-Employers Need to Check Backgrounds So that They know Who They're Hiring
+Employers Need to Do Background Checks So They Know Who They're Hiring

 What Background Checks Do Employers Do?

-- Verification of education and academic credentials: The company will check with the college or university from which you graduated to verify that you have the degree you said you have.
+1. Verification of education and academic credentials.
+The company will check with the college or university from which you graduated to verify that you have the degree that you said you have.
 Sometimes people caution you not to give dates for degrees as that can be a proxy for age.

-- Drug screens and occasionally, physical exams: Some jobs require drug screens and others require that the employee passes a physical exam.
-Employers need to ensure that they are fair and that they do not discriminate if they require drug screens which in an average office or plant work environment, I don't recommend.
+4. Drug screens and occasionally, physical exams.
+Some jobs require drug screens and others require that the employee passes a physical exam.
+Employers need to ensure that they are fair and that they do not discriminate if they require drug screens which in an average office or plant work environment is not recommended.
 The need for physical exams should link directly to the nature and contents of the job.
-In most jobs, a physical should not be required.
+In most jobs, a physical examination should not be required.

 Other jobs have required, for example, a senior manager to make a presentation about how she'd approach increasing sales.
 Applicants for an HR recruiter position might have to produce a recruiting improvement plan.
 The employer is ensuring that the candidate has the promised knowledge and skills.

-- An internet search, on the candidate's name, especially at Google.com to confirm an individual's claims about their jobs, performance, awards, and more.
+6. An internet search, on the candidate's name, especially at Google.com to confirm an individual's claims about their jobs, performance, awards, and more.
 This isn't generally a part of an official background check and is usually carried out before an interview.
-The recruiter or hiring manager simply searches the internet for information about you.
+The recruiter or hiring manager simply performs a search on the internet for information about you.
 There's a lot of controversy over whether or not people should use the information they find out this way in their decision.

-- Criminal background checks for convictions.
+7. Criminal background checks for convictions.
 Note, that this is convictions, not arrests.
 The Equal Opportunity Employment Commission (EEOC) says specifically, “[A]n individual's arrest record standing alone may not be used by an employer to take a negative employment action (e.g., not hiring, firing or suspending an applicant or employee).”
-So, an official background check done by a professional firm, won't even show that you have charges against you unless they morphed into a conviction.
+So, an official background check, done by a professional background checking firm, won't even show the prospective employer the charges against you unless they morphed into a conviction.

-Background checking is usually conducted by Human Resources professionals, but occasionally, the supervisor of the position being filled assists, especially with reference background checking.
+Background checking is usually conducted by Human Resources professionals, but occasionally, the manager or supervisor of the position being filled assists, especially with reference background checking.

 Additionally, background checking of people who are candidates for the same job should be the same.
 A clear connection should exist between the background checks conducted and the requirements of the job or of basic employment.